 U.K. Collection Society PPL Posts Record Revenues

-In February 2018, PPL and fellow U.K. collecting society PRS for Music launched a new joint venture entity called PPL PRS Ltd to administer the licensing of music used in public (known as public performances) under a single license.
+The organization attributes the growth to its "ever-expanding global footprint" and new initiatives in data collection.
+Earlier this year, PPL joined with fellow British collection society PRS for Music to launch a new joint venture called PPL PRS Ltd to administer the licensing of music used in shops, bars, offices and businesses across the U.K. (known as public performances) under a single license.